 By default, the

 fileAnnotationProvider.
-This provider will parse the PDF and load annotations from it, and it’ll also handle saving back into the PDF, subject to the value of
+This provider will parse a PDF and load annotations from it, and it’ll also handle saving back into the PDF, subject to the value of

 The file annotation provider also handles our internal

-XFDF is an XML-like standard from Adobe XFDF used for encoding annotations and forms.
+XFDF is an XML-based standard from Adobe XFDF used for encoding annotations and forms.
+An XFDF file will contain a snapshot of a PDF document’s annotations and forms.
 It’s compatible with Adobe Acrobat and several other third-party frameworks.
-PSPDFKit supports both reading and writing XFDF and also offers a
+PSPDFKit supports both reading and writing XFDF, and it also offers an